-- 6.9 It is anticipated that upon (or approaching) completion of fieldwork, a meeting with GMAAS will be arranged by the archaeological contractor, to discuss the results.
+6.9 It is anticipated that upon (or approaching) completion of fieldwork, a meeting with GMAAS will be arranged by the archaeological contractor, to discuss the results and agree what, if any, additional work may be warranted.
 The developer should also be invited to attend this meeting.
 The meeting may take the form of a telephone discussion at GMAAS's discretion.
-Following the meeting, the archaeological contractor will either produce a report to be submitted to GMAAS. - 6.10 The report should include background information on the need for the project, a description of the methodology employed, and a full description and interpretation of results produced.
-It is not envisaged that the report is likely to be published, but it should be produced with sufficient care and attention to detail to be of academic use to future researchers. - 6.11 Location plans should be produced at a scale which enables easy site identification, and which depicts the full extent of the site investigated (a scale of 1:50,000 is not regarded as appropriate unless accompanied by a more detailed plan or plans).
-Site plans should be at an appropriate scale showing area layout (as dug), features located and, where possible, predicted archaeological deposits. - 6.12 Artefact analysis is to include the production of a descriptive catalogue, quantification by context and discussion/interpretation if warranted, with finds critical for dating and interpretation illustrated.
+Following the meeting, the archaeological

-- 6.13 Environmental analysis is to include identification of the remains, quantification by context, discussion/interpretation if warranted, and a description of the processing methodology.
+- contractor will either produce a report (if no further archaeological work is warranted) or draft an interim report for decision making purposes and also a specification (if further work is required) to be submitted to GMAAS for written approval prior to the commencement of any further work. - 6.10 If further fieldwork is required, the results of the evaluation will be integrated into an overall report encompassing all stages of work.
+However, if a different contractor is employed by the developer to undertake subsequent works, then a full, formal evaluation report should be prepared and accepted by GMAAS before further fieldwork commences. - 6.11 A report should be produced, which should include background information on the need for the project, a description of the methodology employed, and a full description and interpretation of results produced.
+It is not envisaged that the report is likely to be published, but it should be produced with sufficient care and attention to detail to be of academic use to future researchers. - 6.12 Location plans should be produced at a scale which enables easy site identification, and which depicts the full extent of the site investigated (a scale of 1:50,000 is not regarded as appropriate unless accompanied by a more detailed plan or plans).
+Site plans should be at an appropriate scale showing trench layout (as dug), features located and, where possible, predicted archaeological deposits.
+Upon completion of each evaluation trench, all sections containing archaeological features will be drawn.
+Section drawings (at a minimum scale of 1:20) must include heights OD.
+Plans (at a minimum scale of 1:50) must include OD spot heights for all principal strata and any features.
+Where no archaeological deposits are encountered, at least one representative section showing the complete soil profile of the trench should be drawn and included in the report. - 6.13 Artefact analysis is to include the production of a descriptive catalogue, quantification by context and discussion/interpretation if warranted, with finds critical for dating and interpretation illustrated. - 6.14 Environmental analysis is to include identification of the remains, quantification by context, discussion/interpretation if warranted, and a description of the processing methodology.
 Radiocarbon results must be presented in full (laboratory sample number, conventional radiocarbon age, delta C13 value and calibration programme).
-Copies of the laboratory-issued dating certificates must be included as an appendix to the report. - 6.14 Details of the style and format of the report are to be determined by the archaeological contractor, but should include a full bibliography, a quantified index to the site archive, and as an appendix, a copy of this specification.
+Copies of the laboratory-issued dating certificates must be included as an appendix to the report. - 6.15 Details of the style and format of the report are to be determined by the archaeological contractor, but should include a full bibliography, a quantified index to the site archive, and as an appendix, a copy of this specification.